During my years of practice two of the most common areas that cause a great deal of discomfort and pain for people is Neck and Shoulder pain.

-Many of the medicated crèmes are purely chemically based will give little to no relief not to mention skin irritation and unwanted side effects from the crème being absorbed into our bloodstream.
+Many of the medicated crèmes are purely chemically based will give little to no real time pain relief not to mention skin irritation and unwanted side effects from the crème being absorbed into our bloodstream.

 The safest is to use pure essential oils such as lavender, eucalyptus and chamomile.

 Correcting Your Posture: Ensuring that you have correct posture whether sitting or walking is vital to prevent problems with your neck, shoulders and back pain.
 When doing manual and physical work ensure both correct posture and also lifting as well.

 Hot and cold compresses: alternating with hot and cold compresses for 20 minutes several times a day.

 Warm bath: Either in the morning before work or at the end of the day: Maybe even both add ½ cup of Epsom salts and a couple of drops of lavender oil and RELAX

 Stretching and Rotating: Throughout the day you will find it helpful to stretch your neck and shoulder area with firm but gentle stretches.
 Rotating your shoulders both clockwise and anti- clockwise is helpful

 Massage: If you suffer constantly with this problem, one of the best ways to keep at bay, whilst incorporating the above support, is to have regular professional massage treatments.
 This is especially beneficial if you have a pinched nerve that is causing the problems.
 Massage will serve you in two ways as a preventive and also as a treatment.
 Assists with reducing inflammation, bringing movement back to the joint or area.
 Whilst helping to reduce swelling.
 However if there is swelling massage should be gentle not deep tissue.

 Herbal medicine and Nutrition (implementing a diet with the majority of foods being alkaline forming) play a vital role in helping the body to overcome pain and inflammation without causing any further harm.